Fallon Fox: Mixed martial arts career controversy

 Fallon Fox came out as transgender on March 5, 2013, during an interview with Outsports writer Cyd Zeigler and Sports Illustrated, following her two initial professional fights in the women's division.
 Controversy swelled over confusion with the California State Athletic Commission (CSAC) and Florida's athletic commission over the licensing process Fox chose to complete in Coral Gables.
 After publications shed light on the licensing procedure and Fox's coming out many commentators brought up the issue of whether a woman who was assigned male at birth should be able to fight in women's divisions in MMA fighting.
 UFC color commentator and stand-up comedian Joe Rogan opposed Fallon Fox receiving licensing, saying,First of all, she's not really a she.
 She's a transgender, post-op person.
 The operation doesn't shave down your bone density.
 It doesn't change.
 You look at a man's hands and you look at a woman's hands and they're built different.
 They're just thicker, they're stronger, your wrists are thicker, your elbows are thicker, your joints are thicker.
 Just the mechanical function of punching, a man can do it much harder than a woman can, period.Due to controversy and the licensing procedure CFA co-founder Jorge De La Noval, who promoted Fox's fight on March 2 in Florida, postponed Fox's April 20 fight.
 However, De La Noval later stated his organization will not "turn our backs on her ...
 As long as she's licensed, she's always welcome in our promotion.
 We stand behind her and we give her all of our support."
-Fox claimed in her video interview with Cyd Zeigler to be within the rules of organizations like the International Olympic Committee (IOC) for postoperative transsexuals and wishes to continue fighting in MMA.
+Fox claimed in her video interview with Cyd Zeigler to be within the rules of organizations such as the International Olympic Committee (IOC) for postoperative transsexuals and wishes to continue fighting in MMA.